Slow ‘N SearHenrik

 Start by lighting half a chimney of briquettes.
 When they’re fully lit and ashed over, pour them into the device and let the grill heat up properly.
 Put the lid on and adjust the vents.
 Do not use any water in the reservoir, as the fire will burn too hot.
 Set the vents to 1/2 open, and wait for the grill to heat up.
 When it approaches 180° F, dial down the vents and wait for it to settle in.

 Should you get one?
 It is reasonably priced, built like a tank, and will make your kettle a lot more versatile.
 So, if you’re not planning on stepping up your game by buying a proper stick burner, then this is an obvious choice.
 It is easy to maintain and almost runs by itself.
-You can purchase it directly from ABC Barbecue, or Amazon.
+You can purchase it directly from SnS Grills, or Slow ‘N Sear.